martinhristov90/terraformUsefulProviders/readme.md

-## This reposistory is created with learning purposes for Terraform, focusing on Terraform providers and data sources.
+## This reposistory is created with learning purposes for Terraform, focusing on Terraform `random_id` resource.

 ## Purpose :

-- The repository provides simple guidelines how to use the `random_id` resource and `template` data provider.
+- The repository provides simple guidelines how to use the `random_id` resource.

 ## How to install terraform :